vatpac-technology/sops/docs/2607-update/walton.md

 !!! tip
     A radar SID (e.g. **WS (RADAR)** SID) is distinct from a procedural SID with a RADAR transition (eg, **REDAS SID, RADAR transition**), or a Procedural SID that ends in RADAR vectors (eg, **ISDIT** SID).
 A radar SID can be identified in the [DAPs](https://www.airservicesaustralia.com/aip/aip.asp){target=new} as having a *"(RADAR)"* at the end of the name.

-YSWS uses four different SID designators to differentiate between different variations of SIDs that will be issued, according to time of day, weather, and runway modes in use.
+YSWS uses four different SID designators to differentiate between different variations of SIDs that will be issued, according to the time of day, weather, and runway mode in use.

 |      | SID Designator | Condition                     |
 | ---- | -------------- | ----------------------------- |